 What is the cheapest accident-only pet insurance?

-ASPCA offers the cheapest accident-only pet insurance for dogs at $15.71 monthly, while Hartville provides the lowest rates for cats at $10.93 monthly, based on MoneyGeek's analysis.
-These rates reflect our standard 6-year-old Labrador Retriever and 7-year-old Ragdoll profiles with $5,000 annual limits, $500 deductibles and 80% reimbursement rates.
+ASPCA offers the cheapest accident-only pet insurance for dogs at $15.71 monthly, while Hartville provides the lowest rates for cats at $10.93 monthly.
+MoneyGeek's analysis used standard profiles: a 6-year-old Labrador Retriever and 7-year-old Ragdoll with $5,000 annual limits, $500 deductibles and 80% reimbursement rates.

 What does accident-only pet insurance cover?